leapwallet/cosmos-node-setup/docs/firewall.md

 ## Sentries

 - Allow SSH connections over TCP on port 22 from your IP address.
 This is to allow you to access the server.
-- Allow HTTP connections on port 80 from the monitors' IP addresses, and HTTPS connections on port 443 from the monitors' IP addresses.
+- Allow HTTP connections on port 80, and HTTPS connections on port 443.
 This is for the reverse proxy server which deals with things such as the metrics endpoints.
 - Allow TCP connections on port 26656 from any IP address.
 This is to allow other nodes to sync with yours.
 - Allow TCP connections on port 1234 to each cosigner.
 This is to allow the cosigner to access the private validator port.